tdegeus/cppmat/docs/cppmat_regular.rst

 .. note:: **Tip**

-  If you know that you will work exclusively with a 2-dimensional matrix, please consider using :ref:`matrix2` instead of :ref:`matrix`.
+  If you know that you will work exclusively with a 2-dimensional matrix, please consider using :ref:`regular_matrix` instead of :ref:`regular_array`.
 This is generally more efficient.
-If, on top of that, you want to use only a small matrix, please the fixed sized :ref:`tiny_matrix2`.
+If, on top of that, you want to use only a small matrix, please the fixed sized :ref:`tiny_matrix`.
 It doesn't need dynamic memory allocation, and can therefore be considerably faster.
-For the sake of generality there exist also the classes :ref:`vector` and :ref:`tiny_vector`, but generally one can just use the standard C++ ``std::vector``.
+For the sake of generality there exist also the classes :ref:`regular_vector` and :ref:`tiny_vector`, which have many similarities to the standard C++ ``std::vector``.

 Methods
 -------